designedmind/2017/CFP.md

   neuroscientists have argued that we will find (primitives forms of) consciousness wherever we find homologous structures.
 These claims seem to be in tension with accounts that associate consciousness with specific forms of autonomy and behavioural flexibility.
-Are they too liberal?
+Do they risk being too liberal?

 * **Role of language.** If homology arguments can seem overly liberal, behavioural accounts risk being overly conservative, in linking consciousness to self-reports and inevitably to language.
-Nevertheless, in the animal kingdom, the human behavioural phenotype is uniquely flexible and it seems plausible that the evolution of consciousness and the evolution of language are tied both with each other and with this enhanced flexibility.
+Nevertheless, in the animal kingdom, the human behavioural phenotype is uniquely flexible.
+  What evidence is there relating the evolution of consciousness to the evolution of language and to this enhanced flexibility?
 Michael Arbib for example has argued that consciousness evolved in part to explicitly represent and communicate précis of intended behaviour.

 * **Consciousness and free will.** According to Daniel Dennett, consciousness is an evolutionary innovation that situates a virtual agent at the narrative